Neurales/Neurales_Beta/README.md

 # What is Neurales?

 Neurales is an easy way to use machine learning.
-We wrote all the code so you can focus on everything else.
+We wrote all the code in a customizeable and modular way so you can focus on everything else.

 All rights reserved by S.E.R.R.I Technologies, LLC (Owner of Neurales)
 	Website: https://neurales.ai/